 - I prefer to use a good quality vanilla extract rather than vanilla essence, as it has a better stronger flavour.
 It’s a purer vanilla taste as it’s less processed than vanilla essence.

 - I’d also recommend using unsalted butter where possible, rather than salted butter, so you can control how much salt goes into your triple-chocolate brownies.
-I like mine to be low salt so I don’t add much to the brownie batter, but you can add an optional ¼ tsp salt depending on taste.
+I like mine to be low salt so I don’t add much to the brownie batter, but you can add an optional ¼ teaspoon salt depending on taste.

 🔪 Equipment notes